HumanoidBench: Simulated Humanoid Benchmark for Whole-Body Locomotion and Manipulation: Conclusion

 Extensions of the humanoid environment will also eventually include more realistic objects and environments with real-world diversity and higher-quality rendering.
 As for dexterous manipulation tasks, we envision screwing and furniture assembly tasks being part of our framework, given that they are particularly tailored for bimanual manipulation.

-Here we have focused on reinforcement learning algorithms because humanoids are a setting where collecting physical demonstrations may be challenging.
+Here we have focused on reinforcement learning algorithms because collecting physical demonstrations with humanoid robots is particularly challenging.
 However, we believe that other means could be employed to bootstrap learning (e.g., learning from human videos).

 Finally, while this was not the focus of our work, the impressive results obtained via domain randomization in the newly developed MuJoCo MJX show promise to study sim-to-real transfer in more depth, following the large success of the field in quadrupedal locomotion \cite{hwangbo2019learning}.